Skip to content

 • Submission instructions may vary for different sessions, but they generally call for a 250-word description of the proposed contribution and a brief biography.

-• At the time of submission, individuals may indicate whether they would like to be considered in Round 4 in the case that cannot be accommodated on a session (for reasons of fit or number of submissions to a session).
+• At the time of submission, individuals may indicate whether they would like to be considered in Round 4 in the case that they cannot be accommodated in a session (for reasons of fit or number of submissions to a session).

 • Submission and presentation rules: